 A couple of years ago, I decided to participate in National Novel Writing Month (NaNoWriMo).
 With focused vigor, I dove into writing a 50,000-word story.
 It was an intense, frustrating, and ultimately, rewarding journey.
 I got to live in my story for 30 days.
 Set in Paris, about a cool botanist, secretive and suspenseful, with plants at the book’s heart, I wrote the tale I wanted to read.
 But it wasn’t easy, and there were several things I could have done differently.
 Here’s what I learned about the process.

 1. I could indeed write a novel in 30 days!

 Before 2014, I’d dismissed National Novel Writing Month because I didn’t think any literary work of high quality could be produced in 30 days.
 And the truth is, it can’t.
 But a rough, rough draft can, and that’s what you need to get to the next step: the revision process, which can take many months so be prepared.

 2. You have to lower your standards.

 In NaNoWriMo, there’s no time for perfection.
 There’s no time for procrastination because you want everything to be “just so.”
 As I wrote my 2014 novel, I kept thinking, “This is crap, this is crap.
 Oh, my goodness, this is crap.”
 Well, it was but if you just allow your sentences to be rough, you will get into a “flow” state and put them on paper.
 If your inner critic leads you, you will never string words together and finish the story.
-That’s a worse offense than producing a work of poor quality.

 3. The most time-consuming part is not knowing what to write.